ArinzeGit/Conquering-Responsive-Layouts-Final-Challenge-Solution/README.md

 # Conquering Responsive Layouts - Final Challenge Solution

 This is my solution to the final challenge of the [Conquering Responsive Layouts](https://courses.kevinpowell.co/conquering-responsive-layouts) course by [Kevin Powell](https://www.youtube.com/@KevinPowell).
-Kevin Powell is a web designer, front-end developer and YouTube tutor with over 913,000 subscribers and 794 video tutorials focused mainly on CSS.
+Kevin Powell is a web designer, front-end developer and YouTube tutor with almost 1 million subscribers and 794 video tutorials focused mainly on CSS.

 ## Table of contents